Niklas-Penzel/ASCIIfy/README.md

 positional arguments:
   in_path              Path to the raw data.
 Can be a single image or a
-                       directory containing multiple images. out_path             Path to where you want the converted image(s) to be saved.
+                       directory containing multiple images. out_path             Path to where you want to save the converted image(s).

 optional arguments:
   -h, --help           show this help message and exit